emberjs/ember-inspector/README.md

 - 'git checkout stable && git merge master' and push the `stable` branch (to update the bookmarklet)
 - `npm publish ./`
 - `git tag` the new version

+### Window Messages

+The Ember Inspector uses window messages, so if you are using window messages in your application code, make sure you [verify the sender](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage#Security_concerns) and add checks to your event listener so as not to conflict with the inspector's messages.